linniux/atsd-api-php/Meters.md

 #### Access the application.
 You can access the applicattion on the following URL: yourDomainName/atsd-api-php/meters/
-If you wish to make your URL more clear, you are able to create ```.htaccess``` file in your ```documentRoot``` with the following content:
+If you want to create a castum URL, create a new ```.htaccess``` file in your ```documentRoot``` directory with the following content:
 ```
 RewriteEngine On
 RewriteBase /
 RewriteRule ^(meters/.*)$ /atsd-api-php/$1
 ```
-Make sure that rewrite mode is enable on your server, or enable it and restart the server:
+Make sure that rewrite mode is enabled on your server, or enable it and restart the server:
 ```
 $ sudo a2enmod rewrite
 $ sudo service apache2 restart